gandres42/notter-grader/README.md

 # notter-grader
-*It's not the otter-grader, it's yet anotter-grader!*
+*It's not the otter-grader, it's yet anotter-grader*

 ## Usage with Gradescope
 To prepare an autograder.zip for an assignment: